paulo-fernando-silva/vscOctaveDebugger/readme.md

 >
         "program": "${workspaceFolder}/A/B/C/foo.m"

-* "workingDirectory" is another optional parameter.
-Octave will switch to this directory before running "program".
+* `"workingDirectory"` is another optional parameter.
+Octave will switch to this directory before running `"program"`.
 This allows you to create configurations like:

 >
     "program": "foo",